VijayIyer/Chess-Game-Server/README.md

 # Chess-Game-Server
-Endpoint to mange a game of chess (with any front end that conforms to API)
+Endpoint to mange a game of chess (with any front end that conforms to API) implemented using Flask Intended so any frontend can make chess moves just knowing the API ( the format in which '/positions' endpoint returns data e.g. frontend repo

 1. To start the end point